 There are a few ways you can make sure your dental crowns stay healthy and in place for years to come.
 These include:

 If you’ve lost or broken a dental crown, please contact your general dentist as quickly as possible to get it fixed.
-For questions about root canal therapy, don’t hesitate to call Endodontic Specialists at one of our three locations in Colorado Springs North, Colorado Springs South, and Pueblo, Colorado.
+For questions about root canal therapy, don’t hesitate to call Endodontic Specialists at one of our three locations in Colorado Springs North and Pueblo, Colorado.